 A Parkinson’s disease diagnosis impacts members of the family along with the person diagnosed.
 Understanding what to anticipate as the disease advances is vital to being prepared for the changes ahead and to make life the best it can be every day.

 Over the next several months, we’ll be sharing what to anticipate in each stage of Parkinson’s disease, including what family caregivers can do to best help a family member with Parkinson’s, and how Grace Home Care, experts in Topeka dementia care and Parkinson’s assistance, can help.
+Read part two and part three of our series.

 Early Stage Parkinson’s